rusefi/rusefi/firmware/config/boards/readme.md

 New board procedure

-1) manually add four new files to git see gen_config.h comment
+1) manually add one .h and one .ini files into git - see gen_config.sh comment

+2) update gen_config.sh